christopherjereza/concatenated-words-challenge/README.md

-# concatenated-words-challenge
+# Concatenated Words challenge solution

+## The challenge
+The challenge was to parse a file containing every single English word and find:
+1. The longest "concatenated word" (a "concatenated word" being a word comprised entirely of other words in the file)
+2. The second-longest "concatenated word"
+3. The total number of all concatenated words

+### Other key points/assumptions (regarding the challenge)
+- All words are lowercase and are SORTED.
+- There are about 173,000 words total.
+- Each word is listed on a new line, with no other whitespace.

+## Initial thoughts

+I was fascinated by the variety of different approaches to this problem that I found online.
+However, after testing out some of the "fastest" optimized solutions on my own computer and seeing that most took around 5 to 10 seconds to run, I felt compelled to create a solution that could run in under 2 seconds.

+I chose to attempt this with a very high-level programming language (Python) to see if I could keep my optimizations completely algorithmic, without relying on lower-level "hacks" that a compiled language like C would enable.

+## Running my solution
+After downloading the files, navigate to the "concatenated-words-challenge" directory, and from there, run:
+'''
+python WordsChallengeSolution.py
+'''
-When run from the command line (with "python WordsChallengeSolution.py"), my program prints to standard output:
+My program prints to standard output:

-Longest concatenated word: ethylenediaminetetraacetates Second-longest concatenated word: electroencephalographically Number of concatenated words: 97107
+### Longest concatenated word: ethylenediaminetetraacetates
+### Second-longest concatenated word: electroencephalographically
+### Number of concatenated words: 97107

 as well the runtime of the program in seconds (for timing purposes).